 See https://groups.csail.mit.edu/mac/projects/lpf/Whatsnew/survey.html for one such survey.

 Remember that a patent may cover, or "read on" in patent jargon, code that the patent owner did not themselves write.
-It is thus not necessary for a party to have contributed code to an open source in order to claim patent infringement by that project.
+It is thus not necessary for a party to have contributed code to an open source project in order to claim patent infringement by that project.